salina-tech/Ketamine-for-Refractory-Chronic-Migraine/README.md

 The goal of this project is to provide a meta-analysis of randomised controlled trials (RCTs) for Ketamine for Refractory Chronic Migraine.
 It first provides a rationale for the study, the study objectives, research methods, and the study results.

-## Outline of analysis
-* Performed meta-analysis of RCTs that have been published regarding Ketamine for refractory chronic migrane using Pandas, MatPlotLib, and Jupyter.